Merratind

 Merratind is a mountain in Lesja Municipality in Innlandet county, Norway.
 The 1698 m tall mountain lies about 9 km northeast of the village of Lesjaskog.
-The mountain is surrounded by several other mountains including Vangshøi which is about 2.5 km to the east, Svarthøi which is about 10 km to the northwest, and Storhøi and Blåhøi which are about 5 km to the northwest.
+The mountain is surrounded by several other mountains including Vangshøi which is about 2.5 km to the east, Svarthøi which is about 10 km to the northwest, and Storhøi and Blåhøe which are about 5 km to the northwest.